 (Disclosure: Some of the links below may be affiliate links)

 Many people use a home bias in their investing portfolio.
 These investors are allocating a large portion of their portfolio to domestic stocks.
 And this portion is not based on the size of their local stock market.
-But not every investor agrees on that strategy.
+But not every investor agrees with that strategy.
 And some people do not know what a home bias is.

 Home Bias in investing